lbasora/bnnrul/README.md

 Arias Chao, Manuel, Chetan Kulkarni, Kai Goebel, et Olga Fink. « Aircraft Engine Run-to-Failure Dataset under Real Flight Conditions for Prognostics and Diagnostics ».
 Data 6, nᵒ 1 (13 janvier 2021): 5. https://doi.org/10.3390/data6010005.
 Very recent, bigger and more realistic dataset than CMAPSS.

-### Code Examples Installation
+### Code Examples
-Some notebooks and python code are provided as examples to train/test models for the CMAPSS dataset with pytorch-lightning and TyXe tools.
+- For the CMAPSS dataset, some notebooks and python code are provided to generate the LMDB dataset as well as some examples on how to train/test models with pytorch-lightning and TyXe tools.
-For N-CMAPSS only a notebook (ncmapss_example_data_loading_and_exploration.ipynb) is provided.
+- For N-CMAPSS only a notebook (ncmapss_example_data_loading_and_exploration.ipynb) is provided based on the original one by the N-CMAPSS authors.
+So, if N-CMAPSS is to be used, it will be necessary to start by adapting the CMAPSS code to also generate a LMDB dataset.

 1) Create a conda environment with Pytorch and CUDA toolkit 11.3.
 ```sh